silentDoc/AoC21/Day24/disassembly.md

 The code above can be seen as an operation betwen the digit and the chunk value.
 If the operation(digit) == chunk_value ; we've got a digit.

+It looks like the blocks with `div z 1` complement the ones with `div z 26`.

+The operation seems to be an increment (a sum)